 A taught postgraduate degree is a structured degree of study consisting of a number of modules in specialist subjects which can prepare you for a particular professional career.

 - Taught programmes are designed to develop knowledge in specialised subjects previously studied more generally.

-- A few Master's programmes act as "conversion courses", allowing students to change or develop their area of specialisation from that undertaken at undergraduate level.
+- A few Master's programmes act as "conversion courses", allowing you to change your area of specialisation from that undertaken at undergraduate level.

-- Undertaking a taught receive will often involve attending lectures and seminars or possibly working in the lab if undertaking a science-based course.
+- Undertaking a taught course will often involve attending lectures and seminars or possibly working in the lab if undertaking a science-based course.

 - Assessment is usually exam-based and through written assignments at the end of each module.
-To gain a Master's degree, students are often expected to complete a dissertation.
+To gain a Master's degree, you are often expected to complete a dissertation.

-- A research degree provides students with the opportunity to research a specific area or topic in depth.
+A research degree provides you with the opportunity to research a specific area or topic in depth.

 - Research degrees are more focused on independent study.

 - Some research degrees do involve a taught element, particularly Master's by Research (including EngD) degrees.

 - You will be provided with guidance and support by your supervisor and the facilities to conduct your research.
 The research should result in a unique piece of work involving new knowledge in your chosen subject area.

 - Assessment is based upon your final thesis and an oral examination (viva-voce).